Skyost/OpenAuthenticator/README.md

 dart run "open_authenticator:generate"
 ```

-Then, you'll also need to link the app to Firebase.
+And then, you'll also need to link the app to Firebase.
 You can follow the steps [here](https://firebase.google.com/docs/flutter/setup)
 for that.

 This should allow you to run the app in its minimal state.